Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 With twenty or so aircraft on display, visitors will be happy to know that there are no glass cases or ropes keeping you at a distance.
 Just watch your head.

-Explore a simple, unassuming museum, free of charge, dedicated to preserving flight history and encouraging visitors to get up close and personal with it.
+Explore a simple, unassuming museum dedicated to preserving flight history and encouraging visitors to get up close and personal with it.

 Especially find WWI replica planes as well as recreational aircraft donated over the years.
 Along with a little library, spy exhibits including ejection seats and model airplanes.